-Earlier this year, I graduated from Brown University with a PhD in Economics.
+I recently graduated from Brown University with a PhD in Economics.
 My dissertation research deals with empirical and theoretical questions at the intersection of demography and economic inequality.
-My broader research interests are in economic growth, labor economics, macroeconomics, and political economy.
+My broader research interests are in economic growth, macroeconomics, labor economics, and political economy.
 You can find more information in my CV and in the research sections of this website.

 Feel free to reach out at email@example.com.

 The views expressed in this website are solely those of the author and should not be interpreted as reflecting those of the Organisation for Economic Co-operation and Development.

 Population Aging, Cohort Replacement, and the Evolution of Income Inequality in the United States with Vesa-Matti Heikkuri [most recent version]